SMX-LTD/ccm-clj/README.md

 - I test new releases on the current CCM, so you should upgrade CCM-clj and CCM at the same time.
 - Probably doesn't work on Windows.
 Patches welcome.
 - IPs from 127.0.0.1 to 127.0.0.n will be used, this may require loopback aliasing see Installation.
-- Ports from cql-port to cql-port+3 will be assigned to cql, thrift, jmx and storage respectively.
+- Ports from cql-port to cql-port+3 will be assigned to CQL, thrift, JMX and storage respectively.
-- If you abort without cleanup, you may leave CassandraDaemon's running which you can stop from the repl  `(ccm/stop!)` or in the shell `ccm stop`.
+- If you abort without cleanup, you may leave CassandraDaemon(s) running which you can stop from the repl `(ccm/stop!)` or in the shell `ccm stop`.
-- Using older versions of Cassadra may require snappy-java to be an explicit dependency due to https://github.com/xerial/snappy-java/issues/6
+- Using older versions of Cassandra may require Snappy-Java to be an explicit dependency due to https://github.com/xerial/snappy-java/issues/6

 For more see the API in [`src/ccm_clj.clj`](src/ccm_clj.clj) or tests in [`test/ccm_clj_test.clj`](test/ccm_clj_test.clj).